Zanderz17/Zanderz17/README.md

 > "I find that the harder I work, the more luck I seem to have." ***-Thomas Jefferson***
 > "I failed my way to success." ***-Thomas Edison***

-- :e-mail: You can email me at sanderschancan@hotmail.com.
+- :e-mail: You can email me at sanderschancan"@"hotmail"."com.
 I'll try to respond as soon as possible!

 ## Tech Stack:
 ![Python](https://img.shields.io/badge/-Python-05122A?style=flat&logo=python)